Hao010418/Methyl-GP/README.md

 # Methyl-GP
 This repository is the implementation of 'Methyl-GP: interpretable prediction models for DNA methylation prediction based on language model and representation learning'.
-We provide a complete files for readers to replicate our work.
+We provide a complete files for you to replicate our work.
 To reproduce our work, please follow the steps given below.
 ## 1. Environment setup
 We recommend you to build a python virtual environment with [Anaconda](https://docs.anaconda.com/anaconda/install/).
 We conducted all experiments on 1 NVIDIA GeForce RTX 4090.
 If you use GPU with other specifications and memory sizes, consider adjusting your batch size accordingly.
 ### 1.1 Create and activate a new virtual environment